 An author, playwright, and lecturer, William Wells Brown is considered one of the first significant African American writers and antislavery activists.
-His autobiography, Narrative of William W. Brown, A Fugitive Slave, documents his life as a slave in Missouri and is one of most widely published and influential slave narratives.
+His autobiography, Narrative of William W. Brown, A Fugitive Slave, documents his life as an enslaved person in Missouri and is one of most widely published and influential slave narratives.

 On April 12, 1860, Brown married Anna Elizabeth Gray.
 The couple had a son, William Wells Brown Jr., in 1861, who died as an infant of cholera, and a daughter named Clotelle on May 8, 1862, who died in 1870 of typhoid fever.